Construction Contract Agreement & Different Ways of Contracting

 Engineer, Procure and Construct

-This is a form of contract where the contractor is responsible for engineering, procurement/ sourcing of materials and construction works (including ensuring that the work is fit for its stated purpose).
+This is a form of contract where the contractor is responsible for engineering, procurement/ sourcing of materials, and construction works (including ensuring that the work is fit for its stated purpose).
 The contractor bears the majority of the risk and the client will regard him or her as the single point of responsibility for the whole project.
 This is, therefore, the most expensive type of arrangement.
 The contractor is usually required to provide a lump sum price, with fewer entitlements to adjustments than under any other arrangement, and must therefore appropriately price in the risk.

 A construction contract is a formal document that can be enforced under certain laws.
-There are different types of contract agreements in the construction industry.
+There are different types of contract agreements between owner & contractor in the construction industry.
 Each type has pros and cons from the owner’s and the contractor’s point of view.
 In the pure construction contract types, the contractor bears the lowest risk because the price is often measurable.
 In the design-build contracts, the contractor bears more risks because he is responsible for both design and construction works.
 Lastly, the contractor bears much more risks in the engineer procure and construct contracts.